peberlein/interpreter/README.md

 can use `movzx` twice to get of B and C from the `L` and `H` registers.

-GCC seems to generate an extra branch for each operand handler due to common subexpression elimination, but this doesn't seem to hurt performance.
+GCC seems to generate an extra branch for each operand handler due to common subexpression elimination, but can be changed with gcc option `-fno-gcse -fno-crossjumping`.
 LLVM generates one branch to the next opcode at the end of each opcode handler.

 Limitations